Best time for the Everest Base Camp Trek

 How to protect yourself during the trek:

-- Take it slow: There is two rest days in Namche Bazaar and Dingboche which allow you body to adjust naturally according to your surrounding environments.
+- Take it slow: There are two rest days in Namche Bazaar and Dingboche, which allow your body to adjust naturally according to your surrounding environments.

-- Hydrate & fuel your body: During the trek drink enough of water to stay hydrate and eat nourishing meals to stay strong.
+- Hydrate & fuel your body: During the trek, drink enough water to stay hydrated and eat nourishing meals to stay strong.

-- Listen to your body: You need to listen to your body and take rest while needed.
-Your guides are trained to help so listen to your guides.
+- Listen to your body: You need to listen to your body and take rest when needed.
+Your guides are trained to help, so listen to your guides.

-- Avoid alcohol & smoking: Drinking alcohol and smoking can worsen altitude sickness, that’s why you need to avoid them.
+- Avoid alcohol & smoking: Drinking alcohol and smoking can worsen altitude sickness, which is why you need to avoid them.

 You can enjoy every sunrise, every stunning view, and every step along the Khumbu trails with confidence with proper acclimatization.